infor-design/enterprise-wc/src/components/ids-month-view/README.md

 - MonthView is now a custom element `<ids-month-view></ids-month-view>`
 - Events are now just plain JS events
 - Some options and events are not converted yet
+- To set range of dates now there are `start-date` and `end-date` attributes instead of `displayRange` setting